Frequently Asked Questions

 We preach baptism because Jesus and the apostles taught baptism (Mark 16:15-16; Matthew 28:18-20).
 However, baptism alone does not save man from sin.
 We must preach all of the salvation plan:

 Grace (Ephesians 2:8-9); Mercy (Ephesians 2:4-5); Word (2 Timothy 3:16-17); Jesus (Romans 5:8); Hearing (Romans 10:17); Believing (Romans 10:9-10); Repenting (Acts 2:38); Confessing (Romans 10:9-10); Baptism (1 Peter 3:21; Matthew 28:18-20); Living a life of faith (Revelation 2:10; 2 Peter 1:1-11)

 Man cannot save himself from sin.
 Jesus’ blood on the cross saves us from our deserved punishment (Ephesians 1:7; Romans 6:1-8).
-But, faith in Jesus is more than just a mental acknowledgement that He exists (Matthew 7:21-23).
+But, faith in Jesus is more than just a mental acknowledgment that He exists (Matthew 7:21-23).
 We need to obey him and following His plan of salvation and not our own.
 Baptism is part of the Lord’s plan.
-In baptism we “put on Christ” (Galatians 3:26-27).
+In baptism, we “put on Christ” (Galatians 3:26-27).

 Watch a sermon about baptism here.

 Do you use instrumental music in your worship?